Who are the Graduate Advisors?

 Do I need to take the Graduate Record Exams?

-Answer: At this time, the GRE is required of all applicants to the graduate program in Political Science.
-If you took the GRE several years ago, you may use those scores for your current application.
+Answer: At this time, the GRE is no longer required of applicants to the graduate program in Political Science.

 Who can I ask to write my letters of recommendation?